BattletechModders/Community-Asset-Bundle-Clan-GoldenCentury/README.md

 ## Contents

-*Community Asset Bundle - Clan - GoldenCentury* contains models of Clan BattleMechs across the Golden Century time period.
+*Community Asset Bundle - Clan - GoldenCentury* contains models of Clan BattleMechs across the Golden Century time period (specifically, anything from before the year 3000).
 This includes OmniMechs, second line units, and any refits of pure clan heritage.
 Mechs of Star League ancestry will be found in the base game or as part of the other various CAB repositories.

 The list of available units changes over time; look in /assetbundles/ directory for a comprehensive list.